The Future of Visual Design

 Then think about your audience:

-• who are they, and what do they expect from this particular platform?
+• Who are they, and what do they expect from this particular platform?

-Next consider the content and message you want to convey: when looking at the format of your finished design (the size of photos or text), remember that no matter how gorgeous everything looks on a computer monitor, if it’s either too small or too big, people won’t be able to see it properly on devices such as smartphones or tablets.
-Finally, ask yourself why someone would share this piece of content in their feed in the first place − would they want others to see their post as well?
-Or would sharing help them accomplish something else entirely (like making their followers feel good)?
+Next, consider the content and message you want to convey.
+When looking at the format of your finished design (the size of photos or text), remember that no matter how gorgeous everything looks on a computer monitor, if it’s either small or too big, people won’t be able to see it correctly on devices such as smartphones or tablets.

-Learn more about user experience (UX) and web design
+Learn more about user experience (UX) and web design.

-As a graphic designer you will have to understand how users interact with the various interfaces such as websites or even apps on smartphones.
-In doing so you can create graphics that make it easier for users to accomplish tasks on those interfaces.
-It should not take too much effort on the part of users for this task.
 For example, if some information needs confirmation from the user, pop-up windows can be deployed instead of making the user fill out a form again.
-Repeated filling out of forms takes more trouble than simply clicking a yes button in a pop-up window.
+Repeated filling out forms takes more trouble than simply clicking a yes button in a pop-up window.

 Design for the future of branding

-The future of branding is customer experience.
-The reality is that a good brand experience today involves far more than simply the design of a website, a product, or service.
-Branding has to do with every interaction people have with a company: from how they find out about it in the first place and talk about it with others, to how easy it is for them to get help when they need it—and whether that help comes from another human being or an automated system.
+Branding has to do with every interaction people have with a company, from how they find out about it in the first place and talk about it with others to how easy it is for them to get help when they need it—and whether that help comes from another human being or an automated system.

 Design for social topics